bdantas/make-portable/README.md

 1. Build newest mpv from source on my laptop and install it.
 I test it and see that it works properly.
 2. Run this command on my laptop: `$ make-portable mpv`
 3. Copy *mpv.tgz* and the *mpv* launcher script from my home directory onto a thumbdrive.
-4. Copy *mpv.tgz* and the *mpv* launcher script from thumbdrive to home directory in media player.
+Then copy *mpv.tgz* and the *mpv* launcher script from thumbdrive to home directory in media player.
-5. In media player: `$ /home/player/mpv /home/player/Videos/nicemovie.mkv`
+4. In media player: `$ /home/player/mpv /home/player/Videos/nicemovie.mkv`

 # Hasn't this been done before?
 Not exactly.